 Legg-Calve-Perthes disease (LCPD) is the name given to idiopathic osteonecrosis or avascular necrosis of the capital femoral epiphysis of the femoral head.
-In 15-20% of patients with LCPD involvement is bilateral. in the US one in 1200 children younger than 15 years is affected by LCPD.
+In 15-20% of patients with LCPD involvement is bilateral.
+In the US, 1 in 1200 children younger than 15 years is affected by LCPD.

 Etiology of LCPD is unclear, it is accepted that the blood supply to the capital femoral epiphysis is interrupted causing bone infarction.
-Revascularisation starts and subsequently new bone formation is started.
-At this point a percentage of patients develops LCPD.
+Revascularization starts and subsequently new bone formation is started.
+At this point, a percentage of patients develops LCPD.

 The Catterall classification is based on radiographic appearances and is as follows:

-- Stage II: sclerosis with or without cystic changes with preservation of the contour and surface of femoral head
+- stage II: sclerosis with or without cystic changes with preservation of the contour and surface of the femoral head

 The Salter-Thomson classification reduces the Catterall groups to 2: